top of page

 pristina observator

-Directions: Steep hiking path starts near the M2 highway and the Ibar River.
+Accessibility: Steep hiking path starts near the M2 highway and the Ibar River.
+Steep and rocky path; requires sturdy shoes; bring water.
+Terrain: extremely steep, unpaved mountain trail.
+Not wheelchair accessible.

 The Story